ChristophWendel/presentations-and-texts/README.md

 Text Das Supernova Cosmology Project - Report in German language about a research project conducted as part of my studies of physics at Univ.
 Würzburg

 3.
-Talk AG 2013 - Slides of my talk at the Astronomische Gesellschaft in the year 2013 about the "Determination of the High-Energy Spectrum of the Crab Pulsar Using an Outer Gap Model
+Talk AG 2013 - Slides of my talk at the Astronomische Gesellschaft in the year 2013 about the "Determination of the High-Energy Spectrum of the Crab Pulsar Using an Outer Gap Model"